-Ava Nicole Frances, a joyful sixteen year-old singer and performer, lives in San Francisco with her two dads, their adorable golden doodle Rita (Hayworth), a not-so-agreeable cockatiel, Rose (-mary Clooney), and a fish called Vicki (Lester).
+Ava Nicole Frances, a joyful teen singer and performer, lives in San Francisco with her two dads, their adorable golden doodle Rita (Hayworth), a not-so-agreeable cockatiel, Rose (-mary Clooney), and a fish called Vicki (Lester).

 Already a cabaret veteran, Ava has performed three autobiographical shows to sold-out audiences at Feinstein’s at the Nikko & Society Cabaret in San Francisco, Don’t Tell Mama in New York, and Feinstein’s at Vitello’s in Los Angeles.